NASAMS: Development

 Development of NASAMS began in the 1980s when Kongsberg Defence & Aerospace (KDA) teamed up with Hughes Missile Systems and Hughes Aircraft Ground Systems Group and initiated the program as a cooperative effort for the Royal Norwegian Air Force (RNoAF).
 As originally envisioned, NASAMS would replace two Nike Hercules facilities in defending Norway's southern air bases, where it would act in conjunction with F-16s in providing a layered defense.

 The integrated air defense battle management command and control system, based on KS500F computers and the KMC9000 control console with two color CRT displays, was first developed for the Norwegian Adapted Hawk (NOAH) program, an upgrade to the MIM-23B Improved Hawk semi-active radar head, surface-to-air missile system.
-This command and control system integrated existing AN/MPQ-64 High Power Illuminator Doppler Radar (HPIR) with AN/TPQ-36 counter-battery radar, modified into a three-dimensional low-attitude airspace surveillance radar with the TPQ-36A software upgrade.
+This command and control system integrated existing AN/MPQ-46 High Power Illuminator Doppler Radar (HPIR) with AN/TPQ-36 counter-battery radar, modified into a three-dimensional low-altitude airspace surveillance radar with the TPQ-36A software upgrade.

 The upgraded NOAH would still engage only one target per launcher pad, which was insufficient to counter the emerging threat of massive firing of cruise missiles.
-Thus RNoAF ordered further development of a distributed, network-centric air defense system with multiple launchers and radars.
+RNoAF ordered further development of a distributed, network-centric air defense system with multiple launchers and radars.

-The MIM-23B missile was replaced with the active radar homing AIM-120 AMRAAM missile, which also uses an inertial navigation system during initial approach, and the TPQ-36A radar was upgraded to the rotating AN/MPQ-64 Sentinel configuration.
-Test launches were performed in June 1993; the system had an initial operational capability in late 1994 – early 1995, and was fully operationally fielded in 1998.
+The MIM-23B missile was replaced with the active radar homing AIM-120 AMRAAM missile, which also uses an inertial navigation system during initial approach.
+The TPQ-36A radar was upgraded to the rotating AN/MPQ-64 Sentinel configuration.
+Test launches were performed in June 1993.
+The system had an initial operational capability in late 1994 – early 1995.
+It was fully operationally fielded in 1998.

-An enhanced NASAMS 2 was developed in the 2000s and became operational in 2006, while a third generation, NASAMS 3, was developed in the 2010s and fielded in 2019.
+An enhanced NASAMS 2 was developed in the 2000s and became operational in 2006.
+A third generation, NASAMS 3, was developed in the 2010s and fielded in 2019.

 First generation NASAMS

-The system integrates US-built TPQ-36A air defense X band 3D radar and AMRAAM missiles with a Norwegian developed battle management C4I (command, control, communication, computers and intelligence) system called FDC, short for Fire Distribution Center.
+The system integrates U.S.-built TPQ-36A air defense X band 3D radar and AMRAAM missiles with a Norwegian developed battle management C4I (command, control, communication, computers and intelligence) system called FDC, short for Fire Distribution Center.
 The FDC connected to a radar forms an "Acquisition Radar and Control System" (ARCS).
 NASAMS capabilities are enhanced by the system's networked and distributed nature.
 The shelter module hosts two identical consoles for the Tactical Control Officer (TCO) and the Tactical Control Assistant (TCA).